 - A. For uses requiring Planning Board approval for any reason, a narrative description of maintenance requirements for structures required to comply with Section 2210, Performance Standards, shall be recorded so as to run with the land on which such structures are located, at the Carroll County Registry of Deeds.
 The description so prepared shall comply with the requirements of RSA 478:4-a. - B. Inspections may be required to verify compliance with Performance Standards.
-Such inspections shall be performed by the Board of Selectmen or their designated agent at reasonable times with prior notice to the landowner. - C. All properties in the Groundwater Protection District known to the Fire Chief as using or storing regulated substances in containers with a capacity of five gallons or more, except for facilities where all regulated substances storage is exempt from this Article under Section 2204, Exemptions, shall be subject to inspections under this Section. - D. The Board of Selectmen may require a fee for compliance inspections.
+Such inspections shall be performed by the Board of Selectmen or their designated agent at reasonable times with prior notice to the landowner. - C. The Board of Selectmen may require a fee for compliance inspections.
 The fee shall be paid by the property owner.
 A fee schedule may be established by the Board of Selectmen as provided in RSA 41:9-a.